SansBasnet/Implementation-of-Neural-Network/README.md

 On Nielson's code, this script (which is NN_network.py) edits the evakute() function.
 MSE from Eq.
 (6), cross-entropy from Eq.
 (57 or 63) and loglikelihood from Eq.
 (80).
 NOTE: on loglikelihood equation 80, the formula is missing 1/n in the begining on Nielson's book.

-NOTE: Each cost function must return a scalar value, not an arrays
+NOTE: Each cost function must return a scalar value, not an array.

 - For MSE and Cross-entropy look at the two function classes, QuadraticCost and CrossEntropyCost on network2.py file.